mikrobot/esp32-gesture-led/README.md

-# LED control with gesture detection using ESP32 and MicroPython
+# LED Control With Gesture Detection Using ESP32 and MicroPython

 This project uses an ESP32 and MicroPython to control the LEDs using gestures.
 Each raised finger corresponds to a lit LED.